overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 Other than that just some bug fixes in the Java code generator.

-The VDM-RT code generator, using Java RMI for enabling the distributed communication between JVMs, has been updated the use the newest features of the code generation platform.
-Additionally, it is started to update its interface, in order for it to have the same interface as the Java CG, and have its own templates in the correct directory.
-Finally, it is investigated how use maven as part of testing distributed JVMs.
+The VDM-RT code generator that uses Java RMI to represent the distributed communication between the JVMs, has been updated the use the newest features of the code generation platform.
+Additionally, work has been started on updating the VDM-RT code generator to use the newest version of the VDM++-to-Java code generator.
+Finally, it is investigated how to integrate the VDM-RT code generator with the Maven build system.

 ##  Release Planning

-#### topic 1
+It is expected that there will be a new release of Overture within the near future.
+PGL's VDM course will start soon so.

 some description